tombye/trexit/_posts/2017-07-16-the-river-meuse.markdown

 The walk between Revin and Monthermé (the next town) ended up being 23 kilometres and it taught us a valuable lesson.

 The beauty of walking the Meuse is the lack of any up or down to it.
-The river is always the lowest point and the flattest but all the lovely winding loops mean you end up walking a long way to make progress in any direction.
+The river is always the lowest point and the flattest.
+But all the lovely winding loops mean you end up walking a long way to make progress in any direction.

 I'd like to say something nice about Monthermé, and it looked lovely walking through it, but we'd come a long way and our minds were more focused on blisters and bed.